 If you've made this recipe please a leave a star rating and comment below.
 Thank you

 Please do not reproduce this recipe without permission.

 A selection of the following vegetables

-- red and/or yellow peppers cut into thin strips
+- ½ red or yellow pepper cut into thin strips

 To make the wraps

-Spread the wrap with hummus or cream cheese.
+- Spread a wrap with about a couple of tablespoons of hummus or cream cheese.

 Pin rainbow wraps for later